Spain Still Top for Holiday Travel for Holidaymakers

 Spain city breaks

-Although lots of Brits are attracted by the hot sun and lovely beaches, a growing number are sampling city breaks in places like Valencia, Seville, Granada and Bilbao.
+While many Brits still enjoy sunny beaches, a growing number are opting for city breaks in Valencia, Seville, Granada, and Bilbao.

 Balearic Islands